manpagez: man pages & more

 Specify the file format to compress or decompress:

-lent to xz.
-When decompressing, the format of the input
+equivalent to xz.
+When decompressing, the format of the

-file is automatically detected.
-Note that raw streams
+input file is automatically detected.
+Note that raw

 xz Compress to the .xz file format, or accept only .xz files